LuisOlCo/EDA/README.md

 # EDA

 Exploratoy analysis of a PDF file.
-Using techniques TF-IDF and LDA
+Using TF-IDF and LDA